SharePoint/sp-dev-training-spfx-spcontent/Demos/01-spfxhttpclient/README.md

-# DEMO: Using SPHttpClient to talk to SharePoint
+# DEMO: Retrieve and display list data with the SharePoint REST API

-This completed project is the result of the lab exercise **Using SPHttpClient to talk to SharePoint** that is referenced in the [README](../../README.md) in this repo.
+This completed project is the result of the lab exercise **Retrieve and display list data with the SharePoint REST API** that is referenced in the [README](../../README.md) in this repo.

 ## Prerequisites